 School of Music undergraduate and graduate curricula and information for all academic programs, including comprehensives and outreach for the graduate Master of Music program, can be found on the Current Students page.

-A checklist version of your curriculum is always available. (on the Current Students page or in CFA 108) Use it, along with an academic audit, to determine your progress towards completing the requirements for your degree.
-You can view and print your academic record, including an academic audit, along with other information, at any time at the Hub.
+A checklist version of your curriculum is always available on the Current Students page.
+Use it, along with an academic audit, to determine your progress towards completing the requirements for your degree.
+You can view and print your academic record, including an academic audit, along with other information, at any time at the HUB.

 Required Major Studio and Major EnsembleTo be defined as a music major, you must register for major studio during each semester in residence.
 In addition, if you are an undergraduate music major or a graduate orchestral instrument major, you must also register for a major ensemble during each semester in residence.